-I wish to OBJECT to the proposed development of an anaerobic digester at Spring Grove Farm, Haverhill.
-The site proposed is totally inappropriate.
-Its operation will pollute the area with noise, unpleasant smells and unnecessary traffic.
+I wish to object to the proposed development of an anaerobic digester at Spring Grove Farm, Haverhill.
+The site proposed is wholly inappropriate for many reasons, but not least that its operation will pollute the area with noise, unpleasant smells and unnecessary traffic.